martinberlin/Remora/README.md

 **0**[ms*100][Note:AG or ag][0-35 Hue] Divides the Lenght of the stripe in 7 and simulates the note being played.
 Ex.
 02A0 will play an A note for 200 ms in red color (Hue 0)

-This 1 and 3 are experimental and not tested:
+The 1 and 3 are experimental and not tested:

-**3**[1-9][0-35 HSL Color angle] Launch fast random noise on/off animation right **1**[1-9][0-35 HSL Color angle] Launch fast random noise on/off animation right
+**3**[1-9][0-35 HSL Color angle] Launch fast random noise on/off animation right

+**1**[1-9][0-35 HSL Color angle] Launch fast random noise on/off animation right

 **x**[coordinate] Light only one Led to last color and leave it on.
 Ex. ;x1 will light the first led on the stripe